dvsa/vol-app/docs/app/testing.md

   actually rejects the probe, so the adaptation disappears by itself when the constraint does.
 A hand-maintained "these keys are numeric" map would rot the way a skip list does.
-- Substitutions that **lose the payload** are recorded.
-A string or an array of probes still carries the marker, so the assertion is unweakened; a number or a date cannot, so those land in the baseline's `[unprobed]` section, asserted in both directions.
-A column that quietly stops being probed fails the build.
+- Substitutions that **lose the payload** are recorded, and then proved.
+A string or an array of probes still carries the marker, so the assertion is unweakened;
+  a number or a date cannot, so each of those goes through the isolation pass below and ends up in the baseline's `[constrained]` section, asserted in both directions.

 Table-level adaptation substitutes at a **dotted path**, not a root key:
 `publication.pubDate` can be a real date while